joseferncruz/udacity-ds-project1/README.md

 ## Installation

-In order to view and run the code of this project, you can use two options:
+In order to view and run the code used in this project in your local machine, you can:

-__A)__ Run the code in a local machine:

 1. Download or clone this repository using git:
 ```